 The Company has a shareholder approved "rolling" stock option plan (the "Plan") in compliance with the TSX-V's policies.
 Under the Plan, the maximum number of shares reserved for issuance may not exceed 10% of the total number of issued and outstanding common shares at the time of granting.
 The exercise price of each stock option shall not be less than the discounted market price of the Company's stock at the date of grant.
-Such options will be exercisable for a period of up to 10 years from the date of grant.
-In connection with the foregoing, the number of common shares reserved for issuance to any one optionee will not, within a twelve month period, exceed five percent (5%) of the issued and outstanding common shares and the number of common shares reserved for issuance to all technical consultants will not exceed, within a twelve month period, two percent (2%) of the issued and outstanding common shares.
-Options may be exercised no later than 90 days following cessation of the optionee's position with the Company or 30 days following cessation of an optionee conducting investor relations activities' position.
+Such options will be c) Stock Options (continued)